Track My Mac: Sunsetting

 We developed Track My Mac to help meet the needs of our users as there were no similar services available back then.
 As you know it has been an integral part of MacKeeper for some time.

 We always strive to provide you with the necessary tools to optimize and secure your Mac in one easy-to-use solution.
 And from analyzing today’s digital landscape and our users’ feedback, we can see new improvements and opportunities to focus on what Mac users need and value the most.
-For instance, we’ve enhanced MacKeeper Antivirus by adding real-time protection and improved the number of locations for the VPN.
+For instance, we’ve enhanced virus protection for Mac built into MacKeeper by adding real-time protection and improved the number of locations for the VPN.
 Our users can expect new features to be added soon so stay tuned for updates!

 However, we regret to announce the removal of Track My Mac from future versions of MacKeeper.
 In the long run, we will stop supporting trackmymac.com and the feature itself in all versions of MacKeeper from June 1, 2021.